 |1,800 sq.ft.||$1,800 - $5,400|

 |3,000 sq.ft.||$3,000 - $9,000|

 Termite control is also priced according to the type of treatment.
+There are two main groups in which different types of termite treatments could be organized, tent and no tent treatments.
 Some treatments take place on the exterior of the home and are priced by the linear foot.
 These are usually done to take care of subterranean termites.
 Those that infest the interior of the home are known as drywood.
 They need different methods to exterminate them.
 These methods are generally priced by the sq.ft.

 In rare instances, you may have a small area that is infested.
 If this is the case, you can have a micro-treatment done.
 This is more costly per foot but is generally effective at dealing with small issues.
 The type of treatment you receive impacts your total costs.
 Not every type will be right for every circumstance.
 Your exterminator may recommend one over another for any given job.

 The costs shown below are for each treatment based on either linear or square footage, depending on how that treatment is administered and priced.